hendrtd/engr-1110/docs/term/202420-2024-spring/announcements/all-access.md

+# Accessing zyBooks

+You will access the course zyBook **through Canvas** by clicking on the "Load in a new window" button at the bottom of a graded item that uses zyBooks.
+The first time that you access zyBooks (in Module 0), your zyBook account is linked with your Canvas account, allowing grade information to be passed back to Canvas as you complete work in the zyBook.

 # Paying for the course zyBook - AU All Access

 Payment for the course zyBook is handled through the Auburn University **All